 Angle-closure glaucoma: considered more of a medical emergency than a slowly developing eye condition, angle-closure glaucoma requires immediate medical treatment.
 It develops with the appearance of a certain clog or blockage within the eye drainage system.
-Because they narrows in size, eye fluid starts leaves the drainage pipes and therefore the actual eye.
-This type of glaucoma results in suddenly increased eye pressure, redness and blurred vision.
+Because they narrow in size, eye fluid starts leaves the drainage pipes and therefore the actual eye.
+This type of glaucoma results in suddenly increased eye pressure, redness, and blurred vision.

 When To Visit The Optometrist?

 As said before, the exact rule for glaucoma development hasn’t been discovered yet.
 The various types reveal themselves in many different ways.
 Generally, it is a genetically transmitted condition if your family’s medical history is filled with blood pressure issues and vision loss an annual eye inspection is highly recommended.
-High eye pressure isn’t a determining factor for glaucoma development as some people which do not have eye pressure issues have developed glaucoma and others which do, haven’t.
-This condition can also develop after an eye injury or a surgery gone bad.
+High eye pressure isn’t a determining factor for glaucoma development as some people who do not have eye pressure issues have developed glaucoma and others which do, haven’t.
+This condition can also develop after an eye injury or a surgery went bad.
 These can physically reshape parts of your eyes and cause damage to the optic nerves.
-Other factors which can cause glaucoma are diabetes, severe refractive errors, corticosteroid medication, thin corneas, high blood pressure, facial paralysis and old age.
+Other factors which can cause glaucoma are diabetes, severe refractive errors, corticosteroid medication, thin corneas, high blood pressure, facial paralysis, and old age.
 Glaucoma can be stopped from furtherly developing with eye treatment and medication.
 To increase your chances of avoiding glaucoma development, eye doctor visits should be added to your calendar.
-Depending on the age, regular eye exams should be done from annually to every 5 years.
+Depending on age, regular eye exams should be done from annually to every 5 years.

 Eyeconcept in Oakville offers eye care services such as eye exams, children eye exams & contact lens.
 Book your eye exam with our optometrist at Eyeconcept Oakville and visit us in store to find the perfect pair of prescription glasses or sunglasses.